-How is NAD Therapy Used?
+How Is NAD Therapy Used?

 In NAD Therapy, the co-enzyme is placed in an IV and slowly dripped into the blood stream.
-This allows the substance to bypass the stomach (where analgesic medication breaks down) and travel directly to the brain.
+This allows the substance to bypass the stomach (where Analgesic medication breaks down) and travel directly to the brain.
 This provides the individual with a boost of energy, providing enhanced mood and awareness, as the energy they get is now from their natural sources, not other substances.
 It has also been claimed to slow the aging process.
 These benefits have opened the door for clinics to use it as a luxury, like a spa treatment.

-Advertising it as an all-natural, mood-elevating, no-crash, anti-aging energy booster, clinics are selling to people who have not suffered an addiction of any kind.
+Advertising it as an all-natural, mood-elevating, no-crash, anti-aging energy booster, clinics are providing this service to people who have not suffered an addiction of any kind.
 It is advertised as a therapeutic treatment to give them more energy and reverse aging.
 This procedure isn’t as lengthy as someone looking for rehabilitation and can be sold as a regular treatment appointment, receiving a “top off” every 6 to 8 weeks.

-Why Use NAD Therapy to Treat Addiction?
+Why Use NAD Therapy To Treat Addiction?